The Kinks

-The band's original line-up comprised Ray (lead vocals, rhythm guitar), Dave (lead guitar, vocals), Quaife (bass) and Mick Avory (drums, percussion).
 The Davies brothers remained with the band throughout its history.
 Quaife briefly left the band in 1966 and was replaced by John Dalton, though Quaife returned by the end of that year before leaving permanently in 1969, once again being replaced by Dalton.
-Keyboardist John Gosling joined in 1970 (prior to this, session keyboardist Nicky Hopkins played on many of their recordings).
-After Dalton's 1976 departure, Andy Pyle briefly served as the band's bassist before being replaced by Argent bassist Jim Rodford in 1978.
-Gosling quit in 1978 and was first replaced by ex-Pretty Things member Gordon John Edwards, then more permanently by Ian Gibbons in 1979.
-Avory left the group in 1984 and was replaced by another Argent member, Bob Henrit.
-The band gave its last public performance in 1996 and broke up in 1997 as a result of creative tension between the Davies brothers.
+Keyboardist John Gosling was added in 1970, with this line-up remaining in place until 1976.
+After several changes during the late 1970s, the line-up stabilised in 1979 with the Davies brothers, Avory, bassist Jim Rodford, and keyboardist Ian Gibbons.
+Avory left in 1984, after which the band underwent a few more personnel changes before giving their last public performance in 1996 and breaking up in 1997 due to creative tension between the Davies brothers.

 The Kinks are regarded as one of the most influential rock bands of the 1960s.
 They have had seventeen Top 20 singles and five Top 10 albums in the UK, and five of their singles reached the Top 10 on the US Billboard Hot 100 chart.
 Additionally, nine of their albums charted in the Top 40 of the US Billboard 200.
 Four Kinks albums have been certified Gold by the Recording Industry Association of America (RIAA), and the band has sold over 50 million records worldwide.
 Among numerous honours, they received the Ivor Novello Award for "Outstanding Service to British Music".
 In 1990, the original four members of the Kinks were inducted into the Rock and Roll Hall of Fame, as well as the UK Music Hall of Fame in 2005.
-In addition, groups such as Van Halen, the Jam, the Knack, the Pretenders and the Romantics covered their songs, helping to boost the Kinks' record sales.
+In addition, groups such as Van Halen, the Jam, the Knack, the Pretenders, Green Day, Queens of the Stone Age, and the Romantics covered their songs, helping to boost the Kinks' record sales.
 In the 1990s, Britpop acts such as Blur and Oasis cited the band as a major influence.